 In the literature, a value of grain growth exponent n > 2 is typically cited as evidence of mechanism(s) restraining the grain growth process.
 These mechanisms may include solute drag, solute segregation at grain boundaries, grain boundary pinning due to second phase precipitates (formed during grain growth or pre-existing), thermal grooving, and surface oxidation.
 Considering that the value of n for Mg-9 wt.% Al films in the present work is found to be 7, i.e. significantly greater than 2, one or more mechanisms hindering grain growth are likely active.

 While the as-sputtered films comprises Mg grains supersaturated with 9 wt.% Al (~10 at.% Al), the Mg-Al equilibrium phase diagram shows that the equilibrium solubility of Al in Mg at 150, 200 and 300C is ~2,~3 and ~6 at.% Al, respectively [26].
 Therefore, excess Al solute atoms in the Mg matrix are likely to hinder the grain growth via solute drag during heat-treatment.
-Moreover, heat-treatment of as-sputtered matrix results in the precipitation of -Mg17Al12 that too may hinder grain growth by grain boundary pinning.
-For example, Figure 8 shows a line profile across one of the grains after 5 minute of heat treatment at 300°C. The EELS line profile through the grain in Fig. 8 shows that the Al concentration on either side of the grain is ~9 at.% (~10 wt.%), i.e. close to the as-sputtered Mg-9 wt.% Al composition.
-Within the grain, however, the Al concentration is ~41 at.%, indicating that the grain is actually a -Mg17Al12 precipitate.
-In other words, a β-phase particle has already formed within a very short time at 300°C. Since the as-sputtered -phase contains ~8 at.% Al, formation of -Mg17Al12 phase (i.e. 41 at.% Al) during heat-treatment implies local Al enrichment by 5-fold.
-Therefore, Al segregation to grains boundaries, as a precursor to nucleation of Mg17Al12 precipitates, is a likely candidate that slows down grain growth in the initial stages of heat-treatment.
-After ~5 min. or so when precipitates form, the Al remaining in solid solution together with the precipitates may hinder grain growth, causing the growth to level off below the ideal parabolic growth rate and requiring a higher (i.e. n > 2) grain growth exponent.
+Moreover, heat-treatment of the as-sputtered matrix results in the precipitation of -Mg17Al12, which may hinder grain growth by grain boundary pinning.
+For example, Figure 8 shows a line profile across one of the grains after 5 minute of heat treatment at 300°C. The EELS line profile through the grainshows that the Al concentration on either side of the grain is ~9 at.% (~10 wt.%), which is close to the as-sputtered Mg-9 wt.% Al composition.
+Within the grain, the Al concentration is ~41 at.%, indicating that the grain is a -Mg17Al12 precipitate.A β-phase particle has already formed within a very short time at 300°C. Since the as-sputtered -phase contains ~8 at.% Al, formation of -Mg17Al12 phase (i.e. 41 at.% Al) during heat-treatment implies a 5-fold local Al enrichment.
+Therefore, Al segregation to grain boundaries, as a precursor to nucleation of Mg17Al12 precipitates, is a likely candidate that slows down grain growth in the initial stages of heat-treatment.
+After ~5 min. or so, when the precipitates have formed, the Al remaining in solid solution together with the precipitates may cause the growth to level off below the ideal parabolic growth rate and requiring a higher (i.e. n > 2) grain growth exponent.

 Regarding the grain boundary pinning efficacy of precipitates, the expression for Zener pinning is written as [27]: